mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 A software product that users pay for, often delivered as a web application

+**SFTP:**
+Secure File Transfer Protocol -
+A protocol used specifically for the transmission of files over a network in a secured manner

 **SMTP:**
 Simple Mail Transfer Protocol -
 The protocol used to send email over the internet